gcompany/xke-configconnector/blog/index.md

 ![Kubernetes CRD reconcile events](./images/reconcile.png)

 ## Conclusion
-With Google [Config Connector](https://cloud.google.com/config-connector/docs/overview) we can move to a true declarative approach for infrastructure using Configuration as Data while harnessing the power of Kubernetes.
+With Google [Config Connector](https://cloud.google.com/config-connector/docs/overview) we can move to a truly declarative approach for infrastructure using Configuration as Data by harnessing the power of Kubernetes.

 While Config Connector was released by Google for GCP, we see an adoption of the same principles by other Cloud providers.
 Microsoft Azure released [Azure Service Operator](https://github.com/Azure/azure-service-operator) and AWS is building around [AWS Controllers for Kubernetes (ACK)](https://github.com/aws-controllers-k8s/community).